-Expanding on their definition of exact match “close variants” in AdWords, a recent update by Google announced that close variants will soon ignore word order and function words (in, to, for, but, a, the, etc.) and other words that wouldn’t change the intent behind a search query.
+Expanding on their definition of exact match “close variants” in Google Ads( formerly AdWords), a recent update by Google announced that close variants will soon ignore word order and function words (in, to, for, but, a, the, etc.) and other words that wouldn’t change the intent behind a search query.

 For the unfamiliar, the close variants update expanded which queries would match to the exact match keywords in your account.
 This meant that misspellings, plural forms, singular forms, acronyms and more would now cause your ad to serve, when previously they would not.
 This meant less control at a keyword level for advertisers, but a better search experience for potential customers.